 Gully emptying and clearing of drainage systems includes grips, ditches, gullies and other systems.

-The quick and effective drainage of surface water from the carriageway contributes significantly to the safety of the road.
-In order to prevent, as far as possible, the occurrence of standing water or flooding of the road, the grips and highway ditches are cleaned of vegetation and dug out when required.
+The quick and effective drainage of surface water contributes significantly to the safety of a road.
+To prevent, as far as possible, standing water or flooding of a road, the grips and highway ditches are cleaned of vegetation and dug out when required.

 Gullies in urban and rural areas are normally cleaned by the Department for Infrastructure (DfI), generally twice a year in urban areas, once a year in rural areas, plus emergencies as they happen.

-However, in the current financial situation DfI will clean all gullies at least once during the year, with additional cleaning at known problem locations in an attempt to reduce the impact of flooding and maintain road safety.
+However, due to the current financial situation all gullies will be cleaned at least once during the year.
+There will be additional cleaning at known problem locations to try to prevent flooding and for road safety reasons.

 Reporting a drainage issue

 You can report an issue with blocked gullies, roadside drainage or ponding by using the link below.

 Tracking the progress of a fault